Watch order

 - Overview

-- Finish before Nocturne for returning characters and tone.
+- Finish before Nocturne for cameos and tone.
+Soft endpoint of the main series—do not skip Season 3 first.

 Castlevania: Nocturne — Season 1